 H40-40.
-Introduction.
-(1) During a session, proposed House legislation may be introduced in the House by submitting it in triplicate, endorsed with the signature of a representative as chief sponsor, to the Chief Clerk for introduction.
-In each session of the Legislature, the proposed legislation must be numbered consecutively by type in the order of receipt.
-Submission and numbering of properly endorsed legislation constitutes introduction.
+Introduction -- receipt.
+(1) During a session, proposed House legislation may be introduced in the House by submitting it in duplicate, endorsed with the signature of a representative as chief sponsor, to the Chief Clerk for introduction.
+In each session of the Legislature, the proposed legislation must be

-(2) Preintroduction of legislation prior to a session under provisions of the joint rules constitutes introduction in the House.

-(3) Acknowledgment by the Chief Clerk of receipt of legislation transmitted from the Senate for consideration by the House constitutes introduction of the Senate legislation in the House.

-H40-50.
+- numbered consecutively by type in the order of receipt.
+Submission and numbering of properly endorsed legislation constitutes introduction. - (2) Preintroduction of legislation prior to a session under provisions of the joint rules constitutes introduction in the House. - (3) Acknowledgment by the Chief Clerk of receipt of legislation or other matters transmitted from the Senate for consideration by the House constitutes introduction of the Senate legislation in the House or receipt by the House for purposes of applying time if nits contained in the House rules.
+Senate legislation may be referred to a committee prior to being read across the rostrum as provided in H40-50. - (4) Acknowledgment by the Chief Clerk of receipt of messages from the Senate or other elected officials constitutes receipt by the House for purposes of any applicable time limit.
+Senate legislation or messages received from the Senate or elected officials are subject to all other rules. - H40-50.
 First reading.
 Legislation properly introduced or received in the House must be announced across the rostrum and public notice provided.
 This announcement constitutes first reading, and no debate or motion is in order except that a representative may question adherence to rules.

-H40-60.
+Acknowledgment by the Chief Clerk of receipt of legislation transmitted from the Senate commences the time limit for consideration of the legislation.
+Senate legislation received by the House may be referred to a committee prior to being read across the rostrum. - H40-60.
 One reading per day.
 Except on the final legislative day, legislation may receive no more than one reading per legislative day.
-On the final legislative day, legislation may receive more than one reading.
+On the final legislative day, legislation may receive more than one reading. - H40-70.

-H40-70.
 Referral.
-(1) The Speaker shall refer to a House committee all properly introduced House legislation and transmitted Senate legislation.

-(2) Legislation may not receive final passage and approval unless it has been referred to a House committee.
+(1) The Speaker shall refer to a House committee all properly introduced House legislation and transmitted Senate legislation. - (2) Legislation may not receive final passage and approval unless it has been referred to a House committee. - H40-80.

-H40-80.
 Rereferral.
-Legislation that is in the possession of the House and that has not been killed may be rereferred to a House committee by House motion approved by not less than threefifths of the members present and voting.
+(1) Except as provided in subsection (2), legislation that is in the possession of the House and that has not been finally disposed of may be rereferred to a House committee by House motion approved by not less than three-fifths of the members present and voting. - (2) Legislation that is in the possession of the House and that has been reported from a committee with a do pass or be concurred in recommendation may be rereferred to a House committee by a majority vote.